scc-digitalhub/docs/sdk/docs/reference/runtimes/flower/actions/flower-app-train.md

 There are different ways to create a Flower application function, depending on the source of the code:

-1. **From a Git repository**: The source code is stored in a Git repository, and the `source` parameter is used to point to the repository URL.
+1. **From a Git repository**: The source code is stored in a Git repository, and the `git_source` parameter is used to point to the repository URL.
 In this case, the `client_app` and `server_app` parameters **MUST NOT** be provided, as the code will be fetched from the repository.
 The repository **MUST** contain a valid `pyproject.toml` file that configures the Flower application.
 The run parameters are then used to override the configuration in the file by passing options to the `flwr` command with arguments `--federation-config` and `--run-config`.

 2. **From local code references**: The Flower client and server code are provided directly using the `client_app` and `server_app` parameters.
-In this case, the `source` parameter **MUST NOT** be provided.
+In this case, the `git_source` parameter **MUST NOT** be provided.
 The client and server code **MUST** be valid Flower implementations.
 The run parameters are used to create a `pyproject.toml` file that configures the Flower application.

 ## Quick example with bare minimum parameters